hoangquan456/landing-page/README.md

 # landing-page

-I completed this whole learning page in html and css, all by myself (and google, lol)
+I completed this landing page using things I just learned in html and css (and google)